Skip navigation

 Almost all long-term commercial tobacco use starts in the teen and young adult years, which is why preventing initiation is so critical.
 The following are a few key ways to prevent youth from picking up e-cigarettes and other tobacco products:

-Improving Funding for Prevention Strategies: More comprehensive and sustainable funding is needed to support a robust statewide tobacco prevention program.
-Increased funding is needed to support effective, evidence-based school programs, community programs, and social and mass media campaigns for youth grades 4 through 12.
+• Improving Funding for Prevention Strategies: More comprehensive and sustainable funding is needed to support a robust statewide tobacco prevention program.
+Increased funding would support effective, evidence-based school programs, community programs, and social and mass media campaigns for youth grades 4 through 12.

 Targeted Marketing to Youth

-The tobacco industry is using the same tactics to attract kids to e-cigarettes that they used to addict kids to cigarettes for decades.
-These strategies include: adding appealing flavors, designing products that are easy to hide, offering promotions and discounts that make products more affordable for youth, advertising on social media, the internet, and TV.9 The tobacco industry knows that their customers are getting sick and dying from using their products, so they must appeal to young people to continue making money.
+The tobacco industry uses the same tactics to attract kids to e-cigarettes as they did with cigarettes, such as adding appealing flavors, designing concealable products, offering promotions and discounts, and advertising on social media, the Internet, and TV.9 The tobacco industry knows their customers are getting sick and dying from using their products, so they must target young people to sustain profits.

-Washington Breathes is committed to supporting communities and working to counter the industry's targeted marketing of addictive products to youth and communities most impacted by commercial tobacco use.
+Washington Breathes is committed to supporting communities and countering the industry's targeted marketing of addictive products to youth and those most impacted by commercial tobacco use.

 Supportive Interventions and Resources